vTheWise/vTheWise/README.md

 -->

 - :man_student: Graduated with a Master's degree in Artificial Intelligence from Northwestern University with a fervor for AI architecture and research.
-- :man_technologist: Hands-on experience crafting AI/ML-driven software solutions in healthcare and CRM sectors
+- :man_technologist: Hands-on experience crafting AI/ML-driven software solutions in healthcare, finance, and CRM sectors
 - :telescope: Current research interest: Distributed knowledge representation and interactive learning with privacy preservation in stochastic multi-agent environments
 - :speech_balloon: (Not so) guilty pleasure: Passionate discussions over freshly brewed coffee on topics ranging from the origin of life to the plots of Christopher Nolan's timeless masterpieces; and virtually everything in between